-Some Host Organizations have separate non-disclosure/confidentiality and/or intellectual property agreements, which Interns may be required to sign and abide by if requested by the Host Organization.
-In addition, the Host Organization may at its sole expense require Interns to be bonded, to have a criminal record check or other additional qualifications.
+Some Host Organizations have separate non-disclosure/confidentiality agreements, which Interns may be required to sign and abide by if requested by the Host Organization.
+In addition, Host Organizations may at their sole expense require Interns to be bonded, to have a criminal record check or other additional qualifications.
 Interns must meet the qualifications of the Host Organization to be eligible for the internship.
 The Host Organization agrees to advise the Intern candidate prior to the acceptance of an internship of any additional requirements for qualification.

-The health and safety of interns is a shared responsibility of Career Edge, the Host Organization and the Interns.
+The health and safety of Interns is a shared responsibility of Career Edge Organization, the Host Organization and the Interns.
 Career Edge Organization will provide Interns with an Intern Health and Safety Handbook which will outline their rights under health and safety legislation, including the right to refuse work that they perceive as dangerous, without fear of reprisal.

 Host Organizations are responsible for complying with their applicable health and safety legislation.
 As such, they will ensure all workplace related health and safety policies for its own employees are applied and appropriately communicated to the Intern and that Interns working on their sites comply with the applicable health and safety legislation.